galtza/tutorial-dll-tracker/README.md

-The interface should look like this:
+The user interface should look like this:

 ```c++
 namespace qcstudio::dll_tracker {